 Food-Grade Recycled Polypropylene is Poised for US Intro

-The NextLooPP initiative’s success and breakthroughs across the Atlantic and an FDA Letter of No Objection to 14 companies hold promise for food-grade PP recycling on American shores.
+The NextLooPP initiative’s success and breakthroughs across the Atlantic and an FDA Letter of No Objection to 14 companies bode well for food-grade PP recycling on American shores.

 Edward Kosior, Founder